emma-sax4/emmasax4.info/_posts/2020-01-05-2020-a-new-years-resolution-on-positivity.md

 ## References

-Don't forget the article that started it all: <a href="https://www.wsj.com/articles/for-the-new-year-say-no-to-negativity-11577464413" target="_blank">_For the New Year, Say No to Negativity_</a> by John Tierney and Roy F. Baumeister.
+Don't forget the article that started it all: [_For the New Year, Say No to Negativity_](https://www.wsj.com/articles/for-the-new-year-say-no-to-negativity-11577464413){:target="blank"} by John Tierney and Roy F. Baumeister.
 And thanks to the Wall Street Journal for publishing their awesome articles.